Do you know what you’ll create, post, and share for your business this Tuesday?

 - Optionally the keyword that you want to target

 - The deadline for the live date

 - Optionally the ranking potential

-Why do we include those optional keywords, traffic and ranking potentials as part of our content calendar?
-Well if you want a sales curve that goes up and to the right, you can’t just randomly start producing the topics that end up on your content calendar.
+Why do we include those optional keywords, traffic, and ranking potentials in our content calendar?
+Well, if you want a sales curve that goes up and to the right, you can’t just randomly start producing the topics that end up on your content calendar.

 Should you have a weekly, monthly, or yearly content calendar?
 Yes.

-CoSchedule, makers of a super helpful WordPress editorial calendar plugin, advise that a good calendar creation process include a handful of different timeframes.
+CoSchedule, makers of a super helpful WordPress editorial calendar plugin, advise that a good calendar creation process includes a handful of different timeframes.
 Their three-step process goes like this:

 - Start with an annual review

 The purpose of the process is to think big-picture about the content you create and share.
 We mentioned the birds-eye view earlier, which is precisely what this helps achieve.